cloudforet-io/api-doc/content/en/statistics/v1/Resource.md

 bookFlatSection: true
 ---
 # [Resource](#Resource)
-desc: A Resource is a resource used for analysis on all microservices used in Cloudforet.
+A Resource is a resource used for analysis on all microservices used in Cloudforet.

 >  **Package : spaceone.api.statistics.v1**